Natick Flower Bed Maintenance Services

 Natick Conservation Commission Guidelines for Flower Bed Maintenance Near Protected Areas

-Gardening near wetlands or streams in Natick requires compliance with the Wetlands Protection Act, including permits for work within 10-25 feet of protected areas.
-Seasonal restrictions apply during wildlife breeding (April-Aug).
-Protect tree root systems by avoiding cultivation within the drip line, as 80% of roots are in the top 12 inches.
-Prioritize native and pollinator-friendly plants such as New England aster, black-eyed Susan, and milkweed, and delay perennial cutback until spring to support overwintering insects.
-Use 2-4 inches of organic mulch to control runoff and erosion, and install temporary barriers on slopes.
-Coordinate with the Conservation Commission for all work near natural areas.
+Gardening near wetlands or streams in Natick is regulated under the Wetlands Protection Act, requiring permits (NOI or RDA) for work within 10-25 feet of protected areas, with additional seasonal restrictions during wildlife breeding (April-Aug).
+Protect existing tree root systems by avoiding cultivation within the drip line, as 80% of roots are in the top 12 inches of soil.
+Prioritize organic and low-impact practices, especially adjacent to natural areas, and select native, pollinator-friendly plants such as New England aster, black-eyed Susan, bee balm, and milkweed.
+Delay perennial cutbacks until spring to protect overwintering beneficial insects and coordinate with municipal pollinator initiatives.
+Use 2-4 inches of organic mulch to control runoff and erosion, and install temporary silt fencing on slopes during renovations.
+Edge restraints help prevent mulch migration into storm drains, supporting compliance with MS4 stormwater programs.

 Natick Conservation Commission